pzim-devdata/tahoma/README.md

 It will be restored on the next reboot.

+You should also need to rename `tahoma.py` to `tahoma`

+Then execute tahoma just like this : `tahoma arm alarm garden open shutter kitchen close shutter room6 confort heater dining off plug office 25 shutter kitchen` and that's all !

 ## On Windows :

 [How to create a PATH on Windows](https://www.computerhope.com/issues/ch000549.htm)

 Thanks to the ``tahoma.exe`` program, you will be able to execute tahoma just by entering this command : ``tahoma`` instead of ``python3 tahoma.py`` on Windows

+Then execute tahoma just like this : `tahoma arm alarm garden open shutter kitchen close shutter room6 confort heater dining off plug office 25 shutter kitchen` and that's all !

 -------------------------------------------------------------------------------------------------------------------------